Secured Loans – Guide

 Our current financial climate has made it very difficult to borrow money.
 The banks are far less likely to lend finance without any collateral to secure it against which is why more and more people are opting for a secured loan.
 This is a loan secured by a second charge behind your first charge, that being your primary mortgage.

 What is a secured loan?

 This is a loan in which the debt is secured against collateral such as a house as a second charge behind the first charge mortgage.
-This collateral can then be taken by the lender should the debtor default on his repayments.
+Sometimes a secured loan is also known as a second charge mortgage or homeowner loan.

 What can I use a secured loan for?

 - Secured loans can be used for most legal purposes.

 - Due to the larger mortgage loan amounts and longer repayment terms available popular loan purposes can be home improvement, home extensions and debt consolidation.

 Will I be eligible for a secured loan if my credit rating is poor?

 With a secured loan, the lender is more likely to get the money back as if payments default, they can repossess the house.
 As a result of this, lenders are, on the whole, more likely to offer a secured loan rather than an unsecured loan to a candidate with poor credit rating.